|

 480. pheromone

-a chemical substance secreted externally by some animals (especially insects) that influences the physiology or behavior of other animals of the same species
+a chemical that influences physiology or behavior in animals

 481. gunwale

-wale at the top of the side of boat; topmost planking of a wooden vessel
+a plank or ridge at the top of the side of a boat

 482. diptych